 ASG Summer Workshops

-Past meetings have focused on themes such as cybersecurity, American strategy in South Asia, the global politics of energy, the threat posed by nuclear proliferation, and the influence of government structures on America’s ability to conduct foreign policy.
+Earlier meetings have focused on a wide range of themes, including cybersecurity, American strategy in South Asia, the global politics of energy, the threat posed by nuclear proliferation, and the influence of government structures on America’s ability to conduct foreign policy.

-The various ideas and conclusions emanating from each meeting are published in the form of a policy book, made available to the general public by the Aspen Institute Press and the Brookings Institution Press.
-All of our publications can be viewed and purchased here.
+The ideas and conclusions emanating from each meeting are published in the form of a policy book, made available to the general public on asgbooks.org.